 - The original Valid Act, which was passed in 1938, required real estate brokers and sales associates to register with the Kentucky Real Estate Commission and to post a $1,000.00 bond for the protection of the public.

-- Since July 1, 1956, no license has been issued, except through reciprocity with other states who have requirements comparable to Kentucky's, without the applicant first taking the written examination.
+- Since July 1, 1956, no license has been issued, except through license recognition with other states who have requirements comparable to Kentucky's, without the applicant first taking the written examination.

 - Currently, the Real Estate Education, Research and Recovery Fund aggregate amount may not exceed $20,000.00.

-- On August 1, 1993, the Commission mandated the Seller's Disclosure of Property Condition form to be used by licensees in real estate transactions.
+- On August 1, 1993, the Board mandated the Seller's Disclosure of Property Condition form to be used by licensees in real estate transactions.

-- Effective January 1, 1996, the Commission implemented an agency regulation requirement, disclosing to all parties who is being represented in a real estate transaction.
+- Effective January 1, 1996, the Board implemented an agency regulation requirement, disclosing to all parties who is being represented in a real estate transaction.

 - Effective January 1, 1999, all active licensees subject to continuing education, must complete the Kentucky Core Course once every four years.
 All escrow licensees must complete this course prior to reactivating their license.